AwalaApp/network-website/users/download.md

 ## We work hard not to let you down!

 We're committed to the principles of freedom of speech, personal privacy, transparency and net neutrality.
-When you use the Awala app, you can be certain that it's only going to be transmitting the data that's strictly necessary for it work.
+When you use the Awala app, you can be certain that it's only going to be transmitting the data that's strictly necessary.
 So there's no _phoning home_, pesky ads or analytics!

 The best thing is that you don't have to take our word for it: